LinkedInLearning/learning-rabbitmq-efficient-message-queuing-3839033/README.md

 ## Course Description

+<p>RabbitMQ is one of the most popular open-source message brokers in use today.
+This lightweight software can help companies that have adopted a microservices model stitch together and enable communication between their services.
+In this hands-on course, join instructor Peter Morlion as he demonstrates how developers can properly install and work with RabbitMQ to create messaging applications.</p>
+<p>After delving into the fundamental concepts behind message-based systems and the AMQP message protocol, Peter explains how to implement RabbitMQ as he steps through a sample application.
+He covers both basic usage, such as how to publish to and consume from a RabbitMQ exchange, as well as more advanced topics like setting up and using authentication in RabbitMQ.
+Whether you are configuring a new RabbitMQ instance or integrating it into existing systems, this course can equip you with the skills to build robust solutions for your enterprise applications.</p>

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.